p8tgames/medialibs/README.md

 # Usage:

-Place music in an folder.
+1: Place music in an folder.

-Copy path.
+2: Copy path.

-Paste in program.
+3: Paste in program.

-Let the program do the magic.
+4: Let the program do the magic.

+Note: If the Song has no media tags or the file isnt media at all, itll store it in UNKNOWN/UNKNOWN.

 # Bugs: